janLindner/fida-todo/README.md

 The backend application uses `Quarkus` as its framework built upon the specification of `Jakarta 10` and using the implementation of the `JAX-RS` specification `RESTeasy`.
+Example requests are contained in the exported postman collection in `fida-todo.postman_collection.json`.

 ## Development